makamys/Neodymium/README.md

 * **F**: switch between Neodymium's renderer and the vanilla chunk renderer.
 Can be used to compare the difference the mod makes.
     * *(Only usable in creative mode or dev.)*
+    * `enableVanillaChunkMeshes` has to be enabled for this to work, otherwise you'll just see the void after switching.
 * **V**: toggle whether the world is rendered or not.
 Can be used to see the theoretical maximum FPS that can be achieved via chunk renderer optimization.
     * *(Only usable in creative mode or dev.)*
 * **M**: show the VRAM debugger.
 The positions of the white pixels shown correspond to the offsets of memory sections allocated in the vertex buffer on the GPU.